Lauren C. Howe © All rights reserved.

 Portraits on COVID-19 protective gear reveal human faces providing care.
 Stanford Medicine, April 2020.

 What's the opposite of the placebo effect?
 The Paper Gown, July 2020.

 Changing mindsets about allergic symptoms during oral immunotherapy.
 Physician's Weekly, December 2019.

 Could your mindset affect how well a treatment works?
 NPR, March 2019.

 Changing mindsets about symptoms improves oral immunotherapy experience and outcomes.
-American Academy of Allergy, Asthma, and Immunology, January 2019.
+American AAAI, January 2019.

 Positive mindset helps with an allergy therapy's side effects, says Stanford study.
 Stanford Medicine, January 2019.

 Stanford study finds way to help kids manage side effects of treatment for food allergies.
 Stanford News, January 2019.